open-life-science/open-life-science.github.io/_posts/2020-10-01-annual-report-part-3.md

 We hosted 2 webinars before launching the OLS-2 call for application and presented the project report of the pilot program at the following international computation and education-related conferences (virtual conferences due to COVID-19 pandemic):
 - [Bioinformatics Community Conference 2020](https://bcc2020.github.io/): short talks and [3 workshops](https://bcc2020.sched.com/event/c44n/building-communities-with-open-source-open-science) (3 hours each) across 3 time zones.
 - **Open Science Seminar at Eastern Africa Network for Bioinformatics Training (EANBiT) 2020**: Participated in a training panel (2 hours)
-- Collaboration Workshop 2020 by Software Sustainability Institute, UK: lightning talk and a workshop (1.5 hours)
+- **Collaboration Workshop 2020 by Software Sustainability Institute, UK**: lightning talk and a workshop (1.5 hours)
 - CarpentryCon @ Home 2020: 2 workshops on [Open Leaders Fundamentals](https://2020.carpentrycon.org/schedule/#session-45) and [Ally skills](https://2020.carpentrycon.org/schedule/#session-46) (1.5 hours each)
 - Research Data Alliance Early Career and Engagement IG 2020: Webinar (1 hour)